hey-its-Sohan/hey-its-Sohan/README.md

 ## 👨‍💻 About Me

-🚀 I'm a passionate web developer currently focused on building full-stack applications using the **MERN stack**.
+🚀 I'm CS undergrad student at BRAC University and a passionate web developer currently focused on building full-stack applications using the **MERN stack**.
 I enjoy writing clean, maintainable code and bringing ideas to life in the browser.
 I’m currently open to **internships, freelance work**, or a **junior developer role** where I can grow and contribute to meaningful projects.

 ---